Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Dynamics-aware Adversarial Attack

 \subsection{Attack against Input-adaptive Computation Unit}

 \textbf{Input-adaptive Computation Unit.} Since adaptive neural networks can selectively activate a portion of computation units (e.g. neurons~\cite{bengio2013estimating}, convolutions~\cite{gao2018dynamic,graham20183d}, layers~\cite{wang2018skipnet,veit2018convolutional}, and network blocks~\cite{mullapudi2018hydranets,fedus2022switch}) based on different inputs, we consider one specific input-dependent computation unit within the network and denote it in a general form $\Phi(\cdot)$.
-We define the input of the whole network as $\bm{x}$ and an intermediate feature within the network as $\bm{f}$.
+We define the input of the whole network as $\bm{x}\in\mathcal{S}$ and an intermediate feature within the network as $\bm{f}=T(\bm{x})$.
+The set $\mathcal{S}$ denotes the value range of $\bm{x}$.
 The unit's operating formula can be written as: